Port and Starboard: What They Mean and How to Remember

 Knowing the meanings of port and starboard and how to use them is an indispensable part of boating safety.

 Remember that you need to have your pleasure craft operator card with you at all times in order to boat legally on Canadian waters.
-You can get your card at any time of year by purchasing your boating license online.
+You can get your card at any time of year by registering for our boater safety course.

 Want to find out more about boating safety?
 The National Boating Safety School is a reliable resource.
-Our boating safety manual and website blog are designed for pleasure boaters who are preparing to take their boating exam online or simply want to refresh their memory before heading out on the water.
+Our boat license study guide and blog are designed for pleasure boaters who are preparing to take their boating exam online or simply want to refresh their memory before heading out on the water.

 Get your card today